Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Analytical solution to the first- and second-order NC for an SSH chain with 2N-1 sites

-In~\figlabel{fig:2nc}, time-dependent Schrödinger equation is solved for a SSH chain of $5$ sites setting $\Omega\in[0.1,0.2,0.5,1]$ and $t_0=1$ without and adding second order NC contribution, left and right columns respectively, showcasing the robustness of the protocol against non-adiabatic effects.
+In~\figlabel{fig:2nc}, the time-dependent Schrödinger equation is solved for an SSH chain of five sites, setting $\Omega\in[0.1,0.2,0.5,1]$ and $t_0=1$ without and with the addition of the second-order NC contribution (left and right columns, respectively) showcasing the robustness of the protocol against nonadiabatic effects.